bettiah/transform/readme.md

 Transform is a matrix homeserver built using Typescript and Redis.
 It is not fully functional yet.

+# Status

+Register, Login, CreateRoom, Invite & Join seem to be functional with riot web client.
+But quite a lot of functionality is missing and the software is definitely not ready for deployment in a public facing role.

 # Design

 A lot of the code is auto-generated from the excellent swagger specs for the client-server api.